KittyGiraudel/site/_posts/2012-01-01-designing-an-image-gallery.md

 <p>At first I thought about doing it myself and then... </p>
 <img src="/images/design-an-image-gallery__how-about-no-bear.jpg" alt="Coding a responsive image gallery by hand?
 What about no!" />
 <p>It would have been a pain in the ass to work out such a "complicated" layout so I thought about Masonry but that's kind of old school, right?
 In the end, I went with <a href='https://github.com/desandro/isotope'>Isotope</a> for layouting the items.</p>
-<blockquote class="pull-quote--right">Isotope is the best JS plugin I ever worked with.</blockquote>
+<blockquote class="pull-quote--right">Isotope is the best JavaScript plugin I ever worked with.</blockquote>
 <p>Isotope has to be the best JavaScript plugin I ever worked with.
 Developed by David Desandro, <strong>you can think of it as <em>Masonry 2.0</em></strong>.
 It makes complicated box-based layouts fully customizable and above all <strong>easy</strong>.</p>
 <p>The idea is quite simple: you define a container that will draw boundaries for the layout and Isotope will move all its child elements according to the available room.
 What is really nice is it takes advantage of hardware accelerated CSS transforms (translate) if the browser support them (else it falls back on offsets).</p>
 <p>Anyway, I wanted to give some emphasis to the author content: her picture and her name, a short description and one or two ways to contact her.
 I first tried to include this as if it was a picture, in the layout but it looked kind of crowded.
 Instead, I decided to take a whole column to do this.
 Not only it makes this content more valuable but it also gives the page the space it needs to look nice.</p>